Fire and rescue services

 More information:

-Always carry personal ID.
+Always carry a personal ID.
 This may include:

 Police may ask to see ID.
 They can detain you until they can confirm your identity.